hoffmanap/housingstrategy/README.md

 The threshold is a single named constant in the code (`SB840_TRIGGER_MAX_UNITS = 3`) so it can't drift apart between the two programs that share it.

+**Both programs assume one off-street parking space per unit — for real, in the math, not just in how they're described.** Unless "Eliminate Parking Minimums" is also checked, achievable units are reduced by however much land that parking would consume (300 sq ft/space, the same land-consumption calculation Midrise uses).
+This is what gives Mansion Conversion — which carries no parking assumption in either direction — a genuine, verifiable advantage over these two programs, rather than an advantage that exists only in the descriptions.
+Checked against real parcel data: Missing Middle (9-16) goes from 2,578 net units citywide with parking required to 16,240 with parking eliminated; SB840 Baseline goes from 32,650 to 136,263.
+(An earlier version described this parking assumption for both programs without actually implementing it in either formula — only Midrise deducted parking land — so the stated framing and the underlying math disagreed.
+That's fixed.)

 ### Missing Middle Housing (4–8 Units) & Missing Middle Housing (9–16 Units)

 **Why these caps and this eligibility rule exist — Texas SB840:** SB840 requires that any zone permitting more than 3 units must allow 4 floors and the city's maximum density (145 units/acre) — a state mandate the city cannot restrict.
 The one exception is a "workaround": on parcels that currently have 1–3 existing units (single-family, duplex, or triplex) — i.e. those *not* already triggering the bill — the city may impose additional local limits in exchange for offering a density bonus.
 Both Missing Middle checkboxes model this bonus program specifically, which is why eligibility is restricted to parcels currently at 3 units or fewer.